tfzhang006/paper-reading/Generative 3D Part Assembly via Dynamic Graph Learning.md

 	- A dense node set including all the part nodes.
 A sparse node set is created by aggregating all the geometrically-equivalent nodes into a single node via max-pooling.
 	- Alternatively updating the relation graph between the dense and sparse node sets.
 - Min-of-N loss to balance the assembly quality and diversity.
 The MoN loss encourages at least one of the predictions to be close to the ground truth data
-- The loss includes
+- The loss includes L2 loss of translation and Chamfer distance of rotation.
 ## Evaluation
+- PartNet.
+Chairs, tables and lamps.
 ## Conclusion

 ## Notes
+- The design lacks physical constraints.
+- Provided the part geometry, the model only allows structural diversity to be modeled.
 ## References
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzk5OTIzODcwLDE4MDUzMDQ0OSwtMTI0Nj
+eyJoaXN0b3J5IjpbNTkyOTgxNTY1LDE4MDUzMDQ0OSwtMTI0Nj
 gzNjU0OV19
 -->